CharlesARoy/CSE284_Sp21/README.md

 ## Investigating Structural Variant Detection in Simple Tandem Repeat Regions Using HG002 (NA24385) Nanopore Data

 The goal of this project is to test a variety of tools and tool parameters to optimize structural variant (SV) detection in simple tandem repeat (STR) regions of the human genome using Nanopore (ONT) data.
-As seen in the following image, this problem arises from the fact that even state-of-the-art aligners, such as Minimap2, can introduce gaps and insertions somewhat randomly in repetitive regions, making it challenging for SV detection algorithms to properly aggregate supporting reads when calling SVs.
+As seen in the following image, this problem arises from the fact that even state-of-the-art aligners, such as Minimap2, often introduce gaps and insertions somewhat randomly in repetitive regions.
+Poorly localized indels in reads can reduce the accuracy of SV calls and generally makes genotyping more challenging.
+In trio data this issue can also result in inflated estimates of _de novo_ mutation (e.g. when SVs are called in children but are missed in parents).

 ![alt text](https://github.com/CharlesARoy/CSE284_Sp21/blob/main/misaligned_deletions.jpg?raw=true)